Mode Energy Partition in Partially Ionized Compressible MHD Turbulence

 \subsubsection{Initial conditions}

 Initially, both ion and neutral densities are spatially uniform, and the magnetic field is uniform and oriented along the $z$-axis.
 The ionization fraction is set to $\xi_i = \frac{\rho_i}{\rho_i + \rho_n} = 0.1$, where $\rho_i$ and $\rho_n$ denote the ion and neutral mass densities, respectively.
 Turbulence is driven solenoidally at a peak wavenumber of $k=2$, with numerical dissipation occurring at scales of approximately 10 grid cells.
+To drive turbulent motions in ions and neutrals, a stochastic forcing term is applied to both.
+Explicitly, the forcing terms are weighted by ion and neutral densities to achieve the same injected turbulent velocities in the two fluids.

-The scale-free turbulence is characterized by the sonic Mach number, $M_s = v_{\rm inj}/c_s$, and the Alfv\'en Mach number, $M_A = v_{\rm inj}/v_A$, where $v_{\rm inj}$ is the turbulence injection velocity and $v_A$ is the total Alfv\'en speed.
+The scale-free turbulence is characterized by the sonic Mach number, $M_s = v_{\rm inj}/c_s$, and the Alfv\'en Mach number, $M_A = v_{\rm inj}/v_A$, where $v_{\rm inj}$ is the turbulence injection velocity and $v_A$ is the total Alfv\'en speed calculated from total density, i.e., ion density plus neutral density.
 Throughout this work, we fix both $M_s$ and $M_A$ to be of order unity, ensuring that the simulations reside in the strong eddy-like turbulence regime.